djyt/system16_sprite_viewer/readme.md

 3. From the command line, run 's16_viewer <config.xml>'
    Where config.xml is replaced with the name of the configuration file.

 It's possible to create your own configuration files for your favourite titles.
-I'll add more in due course.

-It helps to be familar with reading the MAME source code to set a game up correctly.
+Please consult the [readme.txt](https://github.com/djyt/system16_sprite_viewer/blob/main/docs/readme.txt) for a more detailed guide.